verrazzano/docs/content/en/docs/troubleshooting/diagnostictools/analysisadvice/KeycloakDataMigrationFailure.md

 </div>
 {{< /clipboard >}}
-    - Check if the MySQL server is running.
-If it is not running, check if the MySQL pods in the keycloak namespace are ready and check again.
+    b.
+Check if the MySQL server is running.
+If it is not running, check if the MySQL pods in the `keycloak` namespace are ready, and then check again.
       {{< clipboard >}}
 <div class="highlight">